FELIPEACASTRO/finops-aws-bdr/replit.md

 ## Overview

 FinOps AWS is an enterprise-grade serverless solution designed for intelligent AWS cost analysis, usage monitoring, and optimization recommendations across 246 AWS services.
 It operates as an AWS Lambda application, delivering comprehensive financial analysis, operational monitoring, and optimization insights.
-A key feature is the **Automated Financial Consultant, powered by multiple AI Providers** (Amazon Q Business, OpenAI ChatGPT, Google Gemini, Perplexity), which generates intelligent reports to aid in decision-making and cost reduction.
+A key feature is the **Automated Financial Consultant, powered by multiple AI Providers** (Amazon Q Business, OpenAI ChatGPT, Google Gemini, Perplexity, **StackSpot AI**), which generates intelligent reports to aid in decision-making and cost reduction.
 The project aims to provide a robust FinOps solution with deep analytical capabilities and actionable recommendations.

 ## User Preferences